Bk49/CS302-Cook-It-GUI/README.md

 - [Notistack](https://notistack.com/): Snackbar provider for the application, will be generally used for error handling and success response relating to network calls or form validations
 - [DND-Kit](https://dndkit.com/): A boostrapper for drag and drop logic in the browser.
 Works with React Hook Form
 - [React Dropzone](https://react-dropzone.js.org/): A bootstrapper for handling the drag and drop files logic for faster file uploads to the web browser
+- [ApolloClient](https://www.apollographql.com/docs/react): A comprehensive state management library for Javascript to manage data in GraphQL

-## How to use this template?
+## How to setup this project?

 ### By cloning

-- Clone this template with `git clone https://github.com/Bk49/React-Template.git`
+- Clone this template with `git clone https://github.com/Bk49/CS302-Cook-It-GUI.git`
-- Set direction to your current remote with `git remote add origin <your_git_remote>`
-- Push it to your master branch in your remote repository `git push -u origin master`

 ### By zip file

 - Download contents as zip file
-- Initialize a git repository in the root directory with `git init`
-- Set direction to your current remote with `git remote add origin <your_git_remote>`
-- Push it to your master branch in your remote repository `git push -u origin master`

 ## Further Configuration to utilize everything in this template